Escape the Strip: 7 Best Easy Hikes Near Las Vegas

 Ice Age Fossils State Park

 Ice Age Fossils State Park is a 315-acre park opened in January 2024 on a portion of the upper Las Vegas wash in North Las Vegas.
 The State Park was once a habitat for several species of now-extinct mammals, including Columbian mammoths, American lions, camels, dire wolves, and ground sloths.
+As a local, this park is a favorite amongst many.

-In this state park you will find many easy hikes in Las Vegas including the 0.3-mile Megafauna Trail, the 1.5-mile Las Vegas Wash Trail, and the 1.2-mile Big Dig Trail.
+In this state park, you will find many easy hikes in Las Vegas including the 0.3-mile Megafauna Trail, the 1.5-mile Las Vegas Wash Trail, and the 1.2-mile Big Dig Trail.
 All trails are accessible from the visitor center and showcase the history and geography of this area.

 The Big Dig Trail is a great beginner trail for the whole family.
 The trailhead is accessible by a 0.5-mile connector trail from the Megafauna Trail.
 You can learn about past discoveries while hiking through trenches created by the Tule Springs Expedition.

-The park is open Saturdays and Sundays from 8:00am – 4:30pm and the entrance fee is $3 per person.
+The park is open Saturdays and Sundays from 8:00 am – 4:30 pm and the entrance fee is $3 per person.
 Kids under 12 are free.
 There is a limit on the number of people who can be in the park at any given time.
 If the park reaches capacity, they will close the entry gates temporarily to allow for visitors to leave before reopening the gates.

 Fire Wave Trail